-My sister's journey with cancer, her stress, her quiet anger was a wake-up call to address my own quiet pockets of anger.
+My sister's journey with cancer, her stress, her quiet anger was a wake-up call to address my quiet pockets of anger.
 When carrying too heavy of a load, I now know it can easily be lightened with a simple request from a loved one, or by simply allowing myself the space to sit quietly.
-I now create that quiet space by saying, "No" when my social training would have me say, "Yes!"
-I now can utter the phrase, "Can you help me?" when my the burden I am carrying can be lightened by a friend.
-I now allow myself a more generous understanding of who I am, how I serve, and how I can be served in return.
-As a hypnotherapist and intuitive life coach, my wish for my sister is my wish for you:
+I have learned to create that quiet space by saying, "No" when my social training would have me say, "Yes!"
+I now can utter the phrase, "Can you help me?" when fierce independence is the stuff the women of m family are made of.
+When the burden I am carrying can be lightened by a friend, I surrender to the love of that friend.
+I allow myself a more generous understanding of who I am, how I serve, and how I can be served in return.
+As a clinical hypnotherapist and life coach, my wish for my sister is my wish for you:

 I wish, I could have explored, with my sister, the message within her quiet anger.
 Perhaps that emotion was there to communicate the lack of ease in her life with so many responsibilities.
-Perhaps that quiet anger foretold of the dis-ease (lack of ease) that was brewing within her cells.
+Perhaps that quiet anger foretold of the dis-ease that was brewing within her cells.

-I wish I had been there to help quell the mind chatter that kept my sister up at night with worry, for I know that through hypnosis, which is a state of mind that permits a person to process and act on suggestions, that the suggestion of calm could have given her a more peaceful existence in the waning weeks of her life.
+I wish I had been there to help quell the mind chatter that kept my sister up at night with worry.
 She often said to me, "My minds just goes a hundred miles per hour."

-The diagnosis and treatment of cancer are often stressful, and emotionally shattering as it was for my sister and all who loved her.
-Studies have provided evidence that much of this distress is preventable by providing a support service that is open-access and fully integrated with other parts of cancer care.
+The diagnosis and treatment of cancer are often stressful and emotionally shattering, as it was for my sister.
+Studies have provided evidence that much of this distress can be preventable or greatly reduced by providing a support service that is open-access and fully integrated with other parts of cancer care.
 There is ample evidence that relaxation therapy, guided imagery and hypnotherapy can be beneficial in helping patients cope with the diagnosis and treatment.
 It was my joy, on a few occasions, to quietly guide my sister through positive imagery as she drifted off to sleep.